feydan/satisfactory-server-aws/README.md

-# satisfactory-tools
+# Satisfactory Server AWS
-Tools for automating Satisfactory server management on AWS
+Automated Satisfactory Dedicated Server management on AWS

 ## Intro
 FICSIT Incorporated has provided you with this tool (cost deducted from your existing balance) to assist you with Project Assembly.
 This tool can help you collaborate with friends on your factory projects.